Antimony trioxide: Re-volatilizing of crude antimony(III) oxide

-Step 2) The crude antimony(III) oxide is purified by sublimation.
+The crude antimony(III) oxide is then purified by sublimation.

 Oxidation of antimony metal

 Antimony metal is oxidized to antimony(III) oxide in furnaces.
 The reaction is exothermic.
 Antimony(III) oxide is formed through sublimation and recovered in bag filters.
 The size of the formed particles is controlled by process conditions in furnace and gas flow.
 The reaction can be schematically described by: